Family & Marriage Visa Attorneys in New Bern

 If you are engaged but not yet married to a foreign national who is living outside the U.S., you can seek a K-1 fiance(e) visa.
 This nonimmigrant visa grants your fiancée entrance to the U.S. if you intend to get married within 90 days.
 Once married, your new spouse may apply for a green card.

-To see if you are eligible for any of these visas, call our New Bern immigration attorneys at (800) 611-0821 today.
+To see if you are eligible for any of these family or marriage visas, call our New Bern immigration attorneys at (800) 611-0821 today.

 Permanent Residence Card Obtained Deferred Action for Childhood Arrivals to Lawful Permanent Resident to Citizenship